 This is a very flexible veggie soup!

-Since this is a big batch, I love to freeze this in individual servings.
-You can freeze this in small freezer bags, 16 oz canning jars or plastic or glass storage containers.
-A suggestion - plan ahead and let your frozen soup thaw in the fridge.
-I usually take a few items out of my freezer on Sundays so I have either precooked meals / leftovers or ingredients ready to go for the first few days of the week.
+Since this is a big batch, I love to freeze it in individual servings.
+You can freeze this in small freezer bags, 16 oz canning jars, or plastic or glass storage containers.
+Plan ahead and let your frozen soup thaw in the fridge.
+I usually take a few items out of my freezer on Sundays, so I have precooked meals/leftovers or ingredients ready for the first few days of the week.
 I'm trying hard to use my microwave less.

 Easy Cabbage Vegetable Soup